 The research on volunteer alumni suggests that volunteering for a year of service in a faith-based volunteer service organization may be an important step in a young adult’s discernment process.
 This is evidenced by the majority of the men volunteer alumni and one-third of the women volunteer alumni who have considered a religious vocation.
 Current and former volunteers may well be the most likely and identifiable group of potential vocations to priesthood and religious life.

 The Catholic population in the United States has changed dramatically in the last 50 years and parish life is transforming as well.
 The Church is becoming more ethnically and racially diverse, traditional centers of Catholic population are shifting, and the people in the pews have different expectations.
 These changes, coupled with a decrease in Mass attendance, are evident in many American parishes.
 What are the characteristics of parish life in the United States today?

 A comprehensive nationwide survey of diocesan priests and their attitudes about retirement.
 The study was commissioned by the Laity in Support of Retired Priests, Inc. (LSRP).
 The study includes diocesan priests, both active and retired.
 It assess their knowledge, perceptions, experiences, needs, and concerns about retirement from active ministry.

 NCEA commissioned CARA to conduct this research to obtain a comprehensive picture of the present status of U.S. Catholic elementary schools.
 The research substantiates that there is clearly a demand for the schools: parents whose children are enrolled are generally pleased with the school and quality religious education was ranked first in importance by parents when choosing a Catholic school.
 Demographic shifts—“people moved and the schools didn’t”—have proven to be the most critical reason for enrollment losses and school closures

-To purchase any of these issues The CARA Special Report, please fill out this form, or click on the titles above.
+Click on the picture to download a pdf copy of a CARA Special Report.
+To purchase a paper copy of a CARA Special Report, please fill out this form, or click on the titles above.